Pat E. Taylor: Choreography

 Taylor's choreography has included a range of subject matter, mainly within the realm of African American themes.
-"Song in a Strange Land" (2014) is inspired by a biblical psalm where Babylonians captured Jews and brought them to a foreign land as slaves.
+Song in a Strange Land (2014) is inspired by a biblical psalm where Babylonians captured Jews and brought them to a foreign land as slaves.
 It also references memories of African slavery in the New World, revealing the struggle to stay mentally and spiritually grounded among strangers.
 Performed to live jazz music, the work has twelve sections and includes narration which ties the sections together; it draws a parallel between slavery in Babylonia, slavery in the U.S., and current injustices faced by African American communities.

-A second dance, "1960 What?"
+A second dance, 1960 What?
 (2018) is based upon a protest song by jazz musician Gregory Porter.
 It gives musical and movement expression to the lyrics of the song, which describe a young man wrongfully shot by the police.
 The dance has a propulsive rhythm and a clear sense of community amongst the dancers.
 One section consists of a series of unique solos expressing a range of styles, including codified jazz techniques, hip-hop dance, modern dance, ballet, African-American vernacular dance, and elements of West African dance.

-A third dance, "Home," (2024) focuses on the history and legacy of jazz dance as a reflection of the African American cultural tradition.
+A third dance, Home, (2024) focuses on the history and legacy of jazz dance as a reflection of the African American cultural tradition.
 It is performed to music by the Jazz at Lincoln Center Orchestra with Winton Marsalis, and features ten company dancers.
 One part of the work showcases storyteller/dancer Jahanna Blunt, who uses traditional West African dance to show the diasporic connection to contemporary expressions of jazz dance.

 Educator

-Taylor is currently on the faculty at USC Kaufman School of Dance as well as the National Dance Education Organization's Online Professional Development Institute.
-She has been a guest artist at universities across the United States, including the Peabody Conservatory at Johns Hopkins University in Maryland, Southern Methodist University in Texas, and University of Idaho.
-Taylor served as a master teacher at the Jazz Dance Conference West in 2024.
+Taylor is currently on the faculty at USC Kaufman School of Dance She has been a guest artist at universities across the United States, including the Peabody Conservatory at Johns Hopkins University in Maryland, Southern Methodist University in Texas, and Salve Regina University.
+Taylor served as a master teacher at the Jazz Dance Conference West in 2024 & 2026.
 From 1993 to 2017, Taylor served as Dance Department Chair at the Crossroads School for Arts & Sciences in Santa Monica, California.
 Taylor also serves as a Cultural Consultant to Dance & Dialogue, a non-profit dedicated to multigenerational educational dance programming throughout Southern California.